prabhuignoto/react-chrono-docs/docs/introduction/getting-started.md

 `React-Chrono` is a versatile timeline component that allows developers to render beautiful timelines with ease.
 It is designed to be data-driven and  is flexible and straightforward to use, making it ideal for developers who want to create visually stunning timelines quickly.

 Additionally, React-Chrono is fully customizable, allowing developers to tailor the component to their specific needs.
-It offers three unique modes, including horizontal, vertical, and vertical_alternating, which can adapt to a wide range of project layouts.
+It offers four unique modes, including horizontal, vertical, alternating, and horizontal-all, which can adapt to a wide range of project layouts.

 ## Installation